01 Apr Selling What You Write: It’s What You Know and Who You Know

 You’ve heard the saying about success, “It’s not what you know, it’s who you know.”
 To succeed in selling what you write, “It’s what you know and who you know.”

 I’ll start with “what you know.”
 You may have an idea that would make a great children’s book, but getting that story actually written can be intimidating.
 There are questions that deal with the creative aspects of a story.
 How should I begin my story?
 How do I pace my story’s action?
 How do I make my book appealing to kids?
 Then there are the technical questions, such as: What age is my story for?
 What is the proper wordcount for my type of book?
 How are the pages supposed to be formatted?
-Our workbook, Write a Marketable Children’s Book in 7 Weeks, offers answers to these creative and technical questions and many more.
+Our workbook, Write a Marketable Children’s Book, offers answers to these creative and technical questions and many more.
 One of the most important tips we teach is to immerse yourself in the type of book you want to write.

 Spend time in the children’s section of the library and acquaint yourself with the various types of books and the age ranges they’re suited for.